nusneuromorphic/PCA-RECT/README.md

 The training files can be found in the [N-SOD Dataset](https://tinyurl.com/s84nlm4) and needs to be placed in the correct path, relative to the main executing file. (the code uses '../' to reference the files).

-../../N-SOD Datatet/
+../N-SOD Datatet/

+## Instructions to execute

+   1. Download the N-SOD Dataset and place above the PCA-RECT folder.
+   2. Add to path the MATLAB AER Vision Functions.
+   3. Run one of the scripts, e.g. Event_context_DEMOuav_rmax7by7rect_FAST

-## Instruction for Tunning Parameters (testing)
+## Instructions for Tunning Parameters (testing)
 Tune descriptor size:
    1. Set value of "param.descsize=7"
    2. CTRL+H to replace "5by5" to "7by7"